-Name of the activity Weeding Objectives To familiarize AFMID with how to weed growing area to ensure the best growing conditions for vegetables Level of difficulty 2 (1=easy, 2=medium, 3=hard) Duration 1-2 hours (dependent on size of growing area) Resources Kneeler Fork required Trugg/bucket Spade Hand fork Rake Trowel Wheelbarrow (optional) Description of Hoe Introductory talk about weading, when its best to undertake task, bewit each benefit plants and task seferty Description of the activity Introductory talk about weeding, when its best to undertake task, how it can benefit plants and tool safety give the AFMID easy-to-read instructions on task, read together and discuss the activity Give the Armib easy-to-read instructions of rask, read together and discuss Encourage AFMID to identify area that needs weeding themselves by differentiation of plants in growing area - Assess tool most suitable for task: Fork for large weeds, Hand fork for small weeds and hoe for smaller weeds - Dig out weeds or hoe over remembering to remove as much root system as possible and causing minimal damage to established plants around them - Assess whether weed is annual or perennial and dispose of accordingly.
-Annuals can be composted on site if possible and perennials taken away to restrict further spreading - Rake over area to level and tidy - Tidy tools and put away Methodology Conversation Verbal instructions Tasking and learning by stages Guidance, suggestions Praising Demonstration Showing, pointing out Picture and video demonstration Physical guidance Results - A weed free area for plants to grow in - The following skills and competencies of the individual are developed: Communication skills Motor / physical skills Physical awareness Emotional expression and Accepting support Making choices/ Sensory awareness adjustment Time management decision making By learning how to weed a growing area, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
+Name of the activity Weeding Objectives To familiarize AFMID with how to weed growing area to ensure the best growing conditions for vegetables Level of difficulty 2 (1=easy, 2=medium, 3=hard) Duration 1-2 hours (dependent on size of growing area) Resources required • Trugg/bucket • Spade ■ Hand fork ■ Rake Trowel Wheelbarrow (optional) • Hoe Description of - Introductory talk about weeding, when its best to undertake task, how it can benefit plants and tool safety the activity give the AFMID easy-to-read instructions on task, read together and discuss Figure 3.6 AFMID to identify one of the time of supporting the most line to the time of plants in growing area.
+Encourage AFMID to identify area that needs weeding themselves by differentiation of plants in growing area Assess tool most suitable for task: Fork for large weeds, Hand fork for small weeds and hoe for smaller weeds - Dig out weeds or hoe over remembering to remove as much root system as possible and causing minimal damage to established plants around them - Assess whether weed is annual or perennial and dispose of accordingly.
+Annuals can be composted on site if possible and perennials taken away to restrict further spreading - Rake over area to level and tidy - Tidy tools and put away Methodology Conversation Tasking and learning by stages Observation Verbal instructions Guidance, suggestions Praising Praising Demonstration Showing, pointing out Physical guidance Results - A weed free area for plants to grow in INCOURTS - The following skills and competencies of the individual are developed: Communication skills Responsibility Creativity Teamwork Motor / physical skills Physical awareness Emotional expression and Accepting support Making choices/ Sensory awareness adjustment Time management decision making • Social interaction By learning how to weed a growing area, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
 Bringing them one step closer to an independent lifestyle, increasing personal competence, autonomy and control over their own lives.
-Evaluation Assessment of the individual's - Monitoring progress, process evaluation - Evaluation of results, final evaluation condition, initial evaluation Follow on - Watering activity - Harvesting Recording - Use a diary or logbook to write down details of activity achievements - Photograph results of activity or activity being undertaken
+Evaluation - Assessment of the individual's - Monitoring progress, process evaluation - Evaluation of results, final evaluation condition, initial evaluation Follow on - Watering activity - Harvesting Recording - Use a diary or logbook to write down details of activity achievements - Photograph results of activity or activity being undertaken